-In addition to annual impact shown through the Positive Chain, for companies held since inception of the strategy, we have expanded our reporting to include progress over time:
+In addition to annual impact shown through the Positive Chain, for companies held five years or more, we have expanded our reporting to include progress over time:

 - Positive Change hypothesis.
 For each company held since inception, the hypothesis outlines how we expect companies' products and services to deliver positive change, and why we believe this represents a good investment opportunity. - Long-term progress.
 Commentary and supporting impact (since inception period) and investment metrics (over five-year periods) to ensure that we are accountable to the philosophy that investment returns and impact are complementary.
-See below for further methodology. - Real-World context.
+See below for further methodology. - Real-world context.
 Further commentary around the challenges each company is solving.